 In FY2024, while Mitsubishi Estate forecasts a decline in operating profit in the Commercial Property Business due to a decrease in capital gains, it expects profits from hotels and retail properties to continue to grow.
-The Company also expects operating profit to decline in the Marunouchi business, mainly due to a decrease in rental income as a result of property sales and closures for reconstruction.
+The Company also expects operating profit to decline in the Marunouchi business. mainly due to a decrease in rental income as a result of property sales and closures for reconstruction.

-- Steep rise in the cost of construction materials and increasing utility costs, etc., as a result of inflation - Potential decline in consumer demand due to rising prices - Declining office demand due to the spread of various workstyles (office buildings) - Increasing competition among different areas resulting from the supply of a large volume of office space (office buildings) - Changing consumer behavior reflecting the spread of e-commerce (retail properties) - Labor shortages due to the turnover of human resources during COVID-19 (hotels) - Intensifying competition for land acquisition due to the entry of new players (logistics facilities) - Enhancement of the appeal of cities in a way that is unique to area development - Introduction of the latest technologies and promotion of environment-friendly office buildings - Expansion in demand stemming from the recovery of inbound tourism - Reduction of labor and improvements in operational efficiency by increasing the use of IT and the Internet of Things (IoT) - Provision of experiential value tailored to diversifying customer needs - Creation of offices offering value unique to in-person environments (office buildings) - Provision of flexible working spaces tailored to a variety of workstyles (office buildings) - Advantages of being Japan's leading location for offices in the face of polarizing office demand (office buildings) - Increasing logistics needs resulting from expansion in e-commerce demand (logistics facilities)
+- Potential decline in consumer demand due to rising prices - Declining office demand due to the spread of various workstyles (office buildings) - Increasing competition among different areas resulting from the supply of a large volume of office space (office buildings) - Changing consumer behavior reflecting the spread of e-commerce (retail properties) - Labor shortages due to the turnover of human resources during COVID-19 (hotels) - Intensifying competition for land acquisition due to the entry of new players (logistics facilities) - Enhancement of the appeal of cities in a way that is unique to area development - Introduction of the latest technologies and promotion of environment-friendly office - Expansion in demand stemming from the recovery of inbound tourism - Reduction of labor and improvements in operational efficiency by increasing the use of IT and the Internet of Things (IoT) - · Provision of experiential value tailored to diversifying customer needs - Creation of offices offering value unique to in-person environments (office buildings) - Provision of flexible working spaces tailored to a variety of workstyles (office - .
+Advantages of being Japan's leading location for offices in the face of polarizing office demand (office buildings) - Increasing logistics needs resulting from expansion in e-commerce demand (logistics facilities)